whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-14-Treatsie-Box-RueLaLa-May2015.md

 <p><b>Cost:</b> $15 / month + $4.95 shipping</p>
 <p><b>Deal:</b> Purchase on <a href="https://www.ruelala.com/invite/whatsupmailbox">Rue La La</a></p>
 <p><b>What's in the box:</b> An assortment of gourmet sweets from vendors all over the country.
-3 different vendors every month and up to $25 worth of gourmet sweerts per box.</p>
+3 different vendors every month and up to $25 worth of gourmet sweets per box.</p>

 <p>Here are the prices on <a href="https://www.ruelala.com/invite/whatsupmailbox">Rue La La</a>:
 <ul>